Knoxville

 About the Show

 Based on James Agee’s autobiographical, Pulitzer Prize-winning masterpiece 'A Death in the Family', this moving and innovative new musical reunites the dynamic Tony Award®-winning creative team behind 'Ragtime'.
 The story begins as an adult Agee struggles to write his greatest work about the event that touched his young life and the effect it had on his family and his future.
-An evocative depiction of loss and grief and the forces that shape who we are, 'Knoxville' is a universal coming-of-age story about family, faith, and love—and about the boy who will grow up to write it.
+'Knoxville' is a universal coming-of-age story about family, faith, and love—and about the boy who will grow up to write it.
 With a sweeping musical score and brilliant cast, this is a must-see event.

 Music Supervisor – Caleb Hoyer